repobee/repobee/docs/plugins.rst

 Like with all other configuration values, they are only used if no command line options are specified.
-If you have defaults specified, but want to run without any plugins, you can use the ``--no-plugins``, which disables plugins.
+If you have defaults specified, but want to run without any plugins, you can use the ``--no-plugins`` argument, which disables plugins.

 .. important::

-    The order plugins are specified in is significant and implies the execution order of the plugins.
+    The order plugins are specified in is significant and defines the execution order of the plugins.
 This is useful for plugins that rely on the results of other plugins.
 This system for deciding execution order may be overhauled in the future, if anyone comes up with a better idea.

 Some plugins can be further configured in the configuration file by adding new headers.
-See the documentation of the specific plugins/
+See the documentation of the specific plugins for details on that.

 .. _builtins: